MartinVerges/esp32-wifi-manager/README.md

 ## Focus of this Project

-It is only made and tested on ESP32 Microcontrollers.
+It is only made and tested it on my ESP32 Microcontroller.

 ## How is it working?